How to Identify Candidates Who Can Collaborate!

 “What did you learn from this experience?”

-When recruiting for collaboration skills, we look for how the candidate has approached the “difficult to work with” co worker challenge.
+We look for candidates who have approached the “difficult to work with” co worker with an open, non judgemental attitude.
 Did they spend time figuring out how they could change themselves to be more effective, or were they more interested in getting the other person to change?
 How successful were their efforts?
 What did they learn?

-Assumption 3 – Good collaborators adjust how they communicate with others to make sure their message is relevant to their receiver.”
+Assumption 3 – Good collaborators know how to adjust how they communicate to stay relevant to their listeners.”

 “Describe a situation where you thought you were communicating clearly, but you noticed people didn’t understand what you were saying.
 How did you fix that situation?”